vganin/dpad-aware-recycler-view/README.md

    - Circular navigation.
    - `AUTO_FIT` support similar to GridView.
    - 'Arrow' views (any views really) indicating begin or end is reached.
+   - It supports `wrap_content` in axis different from specified as orientation.
+Calculations are based on item's specified width and length.

 ### `DpadAwareRecyclerView` attributes
  - `foregroundSelector` (reference) - drawable resource for foreground floating selector.